makedeb/makedeb/README.md

 ## Building and Installing Packages ##
 1. Obtain the PKGBUILD and other files if necessary, most often with `git clone *URL*`
 2. Run `makedeb` in the directory containing the PKGBUILD.
-After, install the package with `apt install ./*PKGNAME*.deb`
+After, install the package with `apt install ./*PKGNAME*.deb`, or alternatively specify the `--install` flag when running.

 ## Updating Packages ##
 Obtain the latest PKGBUILD and other files if needed, and follow step 2 listed above.